Younest9/okd/README.md

 After booting up to the live ISO, use the following command then just reboot after it finishes and make sure you remove the attached .iso

-- If you are using static ip addresses, you have to pass --copy-network to the coreos-installer command to copy the network configuration from the live environment to the installed system.
+- If you are using static ip addresses, [change the network configuration to match your DNS records and IP addresses](#static-ip-addresses), then you have to pass --copy-network to the coreos-installer command to copy the network configuration from the live environment to the installed system.

    ```bash
    # Bootstrap Node - bootstrap